AshwinRajendran/BA_Assignment/README.md

 **Result:**

-It might be interesting to note that the Intertopic Distance between Topic 5 and Topic 7 with respect to the term market is non-existent whereas Topics 3&2 and 8&10 are correlated to a certain extent.
+It might be interesting to note that the Intertopic Distance between Topic 2 and Topic 3 seems non-existent whereas Topics 1,5 and 10 are correlated to a certain extent.

 Click below to view the LDA Topic Modeling Visualization